-Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Downtown Thousand Oaks submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 6 listings have come on the market, which means new listings are probably leasing quickly.
+In the last 90 days, 12 listings have been made available, which means spaces might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 83% of the office spaces in the Downtown Thousand Oaks are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,500 sqft.
-Most buildings in this area are around 2 floors.
-Most buildings in this area were built in 1987 and are Class C.
+The standard measurement for office space in this area is around 1,270 sqft.
+Most properties in this region are around 2 stories.
+Most buildings in this region were built in 1989 and are Class B.

-A large portion of this market is residential, but there's plenty of office_space.
+A large portion of this area is residential, but there's plenty of office_space.
 Real estate is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks occupants.
+Commute by walking is the most popular way to get to work amongst Downtown Thousand Oaks residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.